 Prosecco & Petals

 If you are opting for a bridal bouquet, bridesmaid posies and buttonholes, it is realistic to expect to pay between £140 to £200.
-Prices should only exceed this if you have decided to have a significant amount of floral decorations.
+Prices should only exceed this if you have decided to have additional floral decorations.

-If you need to trim this budget, it is recommended to give bridesmaids an elegant rose to carry or a small supermarket bouquet, which can easily be customised.
+If you need to trim this budget, it is wise to give bridesmaids an elegant rose to carry or opt for small supermarket bouquets, which can easily be customised.
 These will cost no more than £10.
 Bridal bouquet costs can also be reduced by selecting flowers that are in season and are widely available.